 Compliance required the asset manager to combine data from two separate trade formats.
 They were using an Order Management System (OMS) that created extract files of trades in ARM format.
 While the output file was in the the correct MiFID II reporting format, the details weren’t complete.
 The extracted files only contained the average execution prices and omitted details of individual trade fills and times.
 Underlying fund allocations, required under ESMA rules, were also excluded.

-This in itself was a significant challenge for the asset manager.
+This in itself was a significant challenge for our client.
 But, in addition, its MiFID II file also contained notable discrepancies such as failing to convert equities prices in GBp to GBP and including non-reportable trades in the output.

 Compliance at a Cost